 8. Ever-Increasing Need for Stock-Keeping Units Due to Variety in Stock

-Because of the explosion in the variety of goods that cater to the consumers’ needs, there is an evident increase in the number of SKUs.
-You need to have cost-effective pick locations that also work as reverse-warehouses.
+Because of the explosion in the variety of goods that cater to consumers’ needs, there has been an evident increase in the number of SKUs.
+You need to have cost-effective pick locations that also work as reverse warehouses.
 Managing so many units is not a piece of cake.

 Warehouse Manager Challenges - The Costco Effect

 The solution is that you don’t have to stock everything.
 There is a lot of power in differentiation.
-Anticipating and analyzing customer preference can keep your warehouse at its best.
+Anticipating and analyzing customer preferences can keep your warehouse at its best.

 9. Being All This and Eco-friendly

-To add to the operational woes of warehouse manager come the environmental issues.
+Environmental issues also add to the operational woes of warehouse managers.
 Your unit uses a lot of renewable as well as non-renewable resources.

 While you are charged with responsibilities such as reducing costs, managing labor, improving delivery, and much more, you must also be aware of your operation’s impact on the environment.

-Energy consumption, release of waste (tapes, cardboards, pallets, wraps), use of land and water – all these become factors that you cannot and must not ignore.
-Efforts start from ones as small as switching the lights and appliances off when not in use to checking if the activities relating to your unit are hazardous to the environment.
+Energy consumption, release of waste (tapes, cardboards, pallets, wraps), use of land and water—all these become factors that you cannot and must not ignore.
+Efforts start with ones as small as switching the lights and appliances off when not in use to checking if the activities relating to your unit are hazardous to the environment.
 The responsibility of saving, reusing, and recycling is one that you can never overemphasize.

 Warehouse Challenges - Eco-Friendly